 BTW, if you are not a business owner or entrepreneur, but you are

-trying to do something that’s important to you, check this out.
+trying to do something that’s important to you, contact me anyway.